 The wired connection of these headphones has negligible latency which is suitable for gaming and home-theater use.

 The Beyerdynamic DT 1990 are one of the best sounding critical listening headphones we've tested but can be a bit too sharp on already bright tracks.
 They have an excellent and sturdy build quality that looks and feels premium enough to justify their price range.
 Unfortunately, their sound quality is fairly similar to the lower end DT 990 PRO and may not be worth the additional premium cost for some, especially, when compared to some of the models below.
+See our recommendations for the best audiophile headphones, the best studio headphones and the best headphones for music.

 The HiFiMan Ananda are better critical listening headphones than the Beyerdynamic DT 1990 PRO.
 They deliver a much more immersive soundstage thanks to their planar magnetic drivers.
 They're also slightly more comfortable than the DT 1990s and deliver a more balanced frequency response throughout, which will not sound as sharp on S and T sounds as the Beyerdynamic DT 1990.
 On the upside, the DT 1990 have a better more durable build quality that feels premium and come with more extra accessories.
 They also have a bit more bass overall.